DeadPoolHeartsRR/azure-policy-as-code/Bicep/modules/README.md

 az policy state trigger-scan --no-wait
 ```

-> Note regarding Resources with dependencies on other resources e.g. Bicep role assignments for new service principals (SP) created by policy assignments will sometimes fail to find the new SP upon 1st run (even though a dependency exists between the resources).
+> Note regarding resources with dependencies on other resources e.g. Bicep role assignments for new service principals (SP) created by policy assignments will sometimes fail to find the new SP upon 1st run (even though a dependency exists between the resources).
 This role assignment failure will not reoccur upon a 2nd run of the main.bicep file.
 The same can apply for policy assignments, policy initiatives, and policy definitions.

 ### GitHub Actions Workflows